General Paper (GP) Syllabus 2024

 In addition, the internal structure of the paper has also become considerably more complex, with different questions being specifically based on different passages.
 This not only demands more of teachers when setting papers but also more of students’ exam skills.

 The changes to the General Paper syllabus are not unanticipated.
-For some time, teachers and tutors (especially us at illum.e) have been expecting a shift in the General Paper syllabus to rely less on rote learning and memorisation of factual content.
+For some time, GP teachers and GP tuition teachers (especially us at illum.e) have been expecting a shift in the General Paper syllabus to rely less on rote learning and memorisation of factual content.
+Your successful results in GP will be very important for your future admissions into NUS, NTU, SMU or other universities.

-For students familiar with the illum.e method, our teachers prefer the inculcation of critical thinking strategies and writing techniques such as dissecting essay questions, scrutinising undercurrents of various themes and topics, and employing good language to elevate answers.
+For students familiar with the illum.e's GP Tuition method, our teachers prefer the inculcation of critical thinking strategies and writing techniques such as dissecting essay questions, scrutinising undercurrents of various themes and topics, and employing good language to elevate answers.
 The new syllabus appears to value these pedagogies in order to prepare students to think insightfully.